Scrapes and Breaks Repaired

 |

-Like a tooth with a cavity, the damaged area has residual material that must be removed in order to stabilize the future repair.
-To remove weakened material we typically use a precision micro-drill.
-We carefully grind out the residual damage so as not to unnecessarily damage the base material.
+Like a tooth with a cavity, the damaged area has residual material that must be removed to stabilize the future repair.
+To remove weakened material, we typically use a precision micro-drill.
+We carefully grind out the residual damage to avoid damaging the base material unnecessarily.

 See Photo 3.
-The result of this grinding should be a clean surface, tailor-made for attaching an epoxy repair.
-This is also when the patient finally relaxes in the chair, relieved of the nagging fear that the dental witch doctor is not going to drive a ball mill into the roof of his mouth.
+The result of this grinding should be a clean surface that is tailor-made for epoxy repair.
+This is also when the patient finally relaxes in the chair, relieved of the nagging fear that the dental witch doctor will not drive a ball mill into the roof of his mouth.

 |